aaikedw/fada-import-specs/FADA-import-specs-new.md

 [Sylvain-10/8/15] A pseudo algorithm would be greatly welcome.
 [Note Aaike] to be double checked with Michel

+### Evaluation for the sync with register data.
+The data in the register schema (register.biofreshspeciesregistry) cannot be linked to original combinations because they are not stored as concepts in the fada schema. (no special table or view).
+However we could check that a species has an original combination and create a record in the register table that will linked to it's accepted name record in the register table.
+So if for an accepted species in the fada species table we find the same species in the register table.
+If the species found in the fada table has an original combination we try to find it in the register table.
+If the original combination cannot be found we can create it in the register and link it to the accepted name in the register.

 As mentioned under 2.4, for new species names added to the FADA database, their presence in the BioFresh species register needs to be checked (as this register can be populated through other sources) based on the group and species name matching (both exact and phonetic).

 This will likely require an interface for validating the changes; (a) accept/ignore/link to existing for new entries, (b) check exact matches and accept to update “name source” to FADA, and (c) check phonetic matches and update name from FADA/add FADA name and keep name from register as synonym.